 After being walked out I felt horrible.
 I remember wanting to cry.
 As I sat in the car I thought of many things I could have said to them:

 I am a Mexican.
 I am an immigrant.
 I am a drug lord.
 I am murderer.
 I am a gardener.
 I am a nanny.
 I am a maid.
 I am stupid.
 I only speak Spanish.
 I never graduated high school.

 I am actually none of these things.
-I am a Peruvian college student who wished this didn’t happen to me or anyone else.
+I am a Peruvian college student who wished this didn’t happen and hopes it never happens again.

 I am sorry for the Latin music.
 I am sorry for taking over your local Friday night spot.
 I am sorry for being a disturbance to your local place.
 More than anything I am sorry this happened.
 But don’t worry I am used to this.

 Events like this make me sad and angry.
-But more than anything with a desire to share truth with people.
+But more than anything I have a desire to share truth with people.
 I want to educate people so that they are no longer ignorant.
 I don’t want my children to ever go through something like that.